 The city of Austin, Texas is known for its healthy food scene and chefs that prepare plenty of fresh and local dishes.
 With many unique farm-to-table concept restaurants located in the city, it’s easy to find a wholesome and tasty meal at any time of the day.
+If you’re tired of eating your Blue Apron or Sun Basket in-home meal kits, put away the cookware and head out to one of these great ATX eateries.
 To experience Austin’s delicious and organic home-cooked meals for yourself, here are some of the town’s best farm-to-table restaurants.

 Located at 1201 S. Lamar Boulevard, the Odd Duck is a famous spot for both locals and tourists alike.
 The restaurant first opened as a food truck and quickly grew in popularity, causing the brand to open its own brick-and-mortar location.
 With seafood that comes fresh from the Gulf Cost and flour that’s milled on-site in the kitchen, it’s easy to see why!